zeliest/heat_mortality_productivity_impacts/README.md

 A number of arguments are then optional:

     c) The number of runs in the monte carlo simulations.
 Default: 1000

-    g) Area for which to calculate the impacts.
-       Given as the name of a canton, or list of canton, in the main language of the given cantons.
-       The results are calculated separatly for each canton given and saved in a different file. g=CH corresponds to the entire country.
-Default: CH

     y) Year or list of years for which to compute the damage.
 Default: 2020,2035,2050

     s) Scenario or list of scenarios.
 Default: RCP26,RCP45,RCP85

-    b) Branch or list of branches as defined in master_thesis_repo/input_data/exposures/work_intensity.csv in the GIS_data_code column.
-Default: 0 (None)

-    a) List of adaptation measures.
-0=None, 1=sun protection, 2=efficient buildings, 3=adapted hours.
-Default: 0

-    w) Working Hours, must be given if argument a) was previously set to 3.
-       The working hours must be precised as a list where the total time worked amounts to 8 hours.
-Default: 8,12,13,17

     m) Rather to only save the damage cost as a total for Switzerland or also save the spatial impact matrix.
        1=yes, 0=no. Default: 0